What ICD-10 codes are used for Aphasia?

 - I69.920: Aphasia following unspecified cerebrovascular disease

-- I69.022: Aphasia following nontraumatic subarachnoid hemorrhage
+- I69.020: Aphasia following nontraumatic subarachnoid hemorrhage

-- I69.320: Aphasia following other nontraumatic intracranial hemorrhage
+- I69.320: Aphasia following cerebral infarction

-Which Aphasia ICD Codes Are Billable?
+Which Aphasia ICD codes are billable?

 Determining which Aphasia ICD codes are billable is essential for healthcare providers.
 Here's an overview: